 Many fans were mad about this and those events have changed the way we see TV shows ever since.
 There were several reasons why this happened, not all of which were the fault of the show or its staff.

 However, it could be said that Las Vegas didn’t have great ratings and reviews.
 This had contributed to its abrupt ending.
 It wasn’t even an ending, in fact.
-The season five ended after 19 episodes, although 22 were planned.
+Season five ended after 19 episodes, although 22 were planned.

 Essentially, the show ended with a ‘To be continued…’ screen but we’re waiting for the continuation still.